AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 7. Drive sober.
 Staying sober doesn’t just mean avoiding recreational drugs or alcohol before driving; you also have to avoid medications that cause dizziness or drowsiness before driving.
 Ask your doctor or pharmacist if you’re not sure how a medication will affect your driving.

 8. Take a refresher course.
-Taking a refresher course is not only a good way to brush up on the laws of the land, but may even get you a discount on car insurance.7 Look for programs from AAA8 and AARP.9
+Refresher courses are a good way to brush up on driving laws, and can even get you a discount on car insurance.
+Look for programs from AAA3 and AARP4.

 Conclusion